 Planning your wedding ceremony is something that requires nothing more than a bit of time and dedication to the task at hand.
 Not sure what wedding vows you’ll use?
 Not sure what readings to include during the ceremony?
 Now is a great time to research those details and come up with a game plan.

-“A lot of couples are using their COVID-19 downtime to check in with their marriage celebrant and plan their ceremony script,” says Lily.
+“A lot of couples are using their COVID-19 downtime to check in with their marriage celebrant and plan their ceremony script,” says Abbey.
 “I usually recommend having a draft script completed with the celebrant soon after booking in their services.
 As couples get closer to the day, the pressure and stress can build up, and I find couples are often in the best headspace to write loving things about each other when it doesn’t feel rushed.”

 The benefit of planning this now is that time is on your side.
 Take this time to read scriptures, poetry, song lyrics, and whatever else you’re drawn to and want to include in your wedding ceremony.
-Lily also recommends revisiting the ceremony script a couple of months prior to the wedding as a reminder of what the day is really all about.
+Abbey also recommends revisiting the ceremony script a couple of months prior to the wedding as a reminder of what the day is really all about.

 Select your wedding songs.